Umberto Panerai

-Umberto Panerai (born March 13, 1953) is a retired water polo player from Italy, who competed in three consecutive Summer Olympics for his native country, starting in 1976.
+Umberto Panerai (born 13 March 1953) is an Italian retired water polo player, who competed in three consecutive Summer Olympics for his native country, starting in 1976.
 He was born in Florence.

 Panerai was a member of the Men's National Team, that claimed the silver medal at the Montréal Olympics.
-During his career he was affiliated with Rari Nantes Florentia in Firenze.
+During his career he was affiliated with Rari Nantes Florentia in Florence.

 He was appointed to the Order of Merit of the Italian Republic.

 He was a trainer for Luna Rossa Challenge for the 2000 America’s Cup and 2013 Louis Vuitton Cup.